-⼼ Kokoro is a Japanese word, loosely translating to a union of heart, mind, essence—elements inseparable from one other in Eastern cultures.
+⼼ Kokoro is a Japanese word meaning a union of heart, mind, essence.
+Elements inseparable from one another in Eastern cultures.

 ⼼ Kokoro “signifies mind in the emotional sense, spirit; courage; resolve; sentiment; affection; as we say in the English, “the heart of things.”

 Lafcadio Hearn – Kokoro: Hints and Echoes of Japanese Inner Life

 Creatives, artists, musicians, and dreamers in most cultures have viewed these elements as intertwined.
 And kokoro is now driving science discovery.